cemeiq/Primero1/README.md

-# Google Summer of Code 2018 Project: Primero Documentation
+# Google Summer of Code 2018 Project: Primero1° Documentation

 ## Table of Contents